 by Trevor A. Flood, MD FRCPC

-Many chromophobe renal cell carcinomas are detected incidentally at the time of abdominal imaging for other reasons.
+Many chromophobe renal cell carcinomas are found incidentally at the time of abdominal imaging for other reasons.
 Patients with these tumours may occasionally experience pain in their back or side or notice blood in their urine.
 The tumour will appear as a kidney mass on MRI or CT scan of the abdomen.

-The diagnosis of chromophobe renal cell carcinoma can be made after a small sample of tissue is removed in a procedure called a biopsy biopsy.
+The diagnosis of chromophobe renal cell carcinoma can be made after a small sample of tissue is removed in a procedure called a biopsy.
 Depending on the results of the imaging studies, your doctor may suggest removing the tumour without first performing a biopsy.

 Sometimes, more than one tumour is found in the same kidney.
 When only one tumour is found, pathologists call this unifocal.
 When more than one tumour is found, pathologists call this multifocal.

 When multiple tumours are found, they are usually of the same type.
 For example, they are all chromophobe renal cell carcinomas.
 However, different types of tumours can also be found in the same kidney.
 In that case, your report will list and describe each type of tumour found.

 Pathologists divide chromophobe renal cell carcinoma into two grades – low and high – based on how much the tumour cells look like the cells normally found in the kidney.
 The grade can only be determined after the tumour has been examined under the microscope.